 Landviser develops innovative non-invasive technologies (geophysical equipment and software) for mapping and monitoring core biosphere components: soils, plants, groundwater, and climate.
 We deliver efficient strategic geospatial solutions through our proprietary hardware and software combined with expertise in:

-- International Business/IT Consulting with focus on GIS Web Maps & Apps for Market Analysis, Risk Management, ERP and Supply Chain Logistics
+- International Business/IT Consulting with a focus on GIS Web Maps & Apps for Market Analysis, Risk Management, ERP & Supply Chain Logistics

 - Custom Software and Data Pipeline Development including Machine Learning, Artificial Intelligence, and Blockchain technologies